Youssef El Kachati

-Youssef El Kachati (born 30 November 1999) is a professional footballer who plays as a forward or winger for club NEC.
+Youssef El Kachati (يوسف الكشاطي; born 9 November 1999) is a professional footballer who plays as a forward or winger for club Reims.
 Born in the Netherlands, he has represented Morocco internationally.

 Club career

 Sparta Rotterdam

 After originally joining Sparta Rotterdam's academy in 2016 from youth club Noordwijk, he signed a one-and-a-half-year professional contract with the club on 16 December 2018.
 He made his debut in Sparta's first team on 14 October 2018 in a 3–0 Eerste Divisie victory against Cambuur.
 He came on as a substitute for Ilias Alhaft in the 66th minute and received his first yellow card a minute later for diving.

 Noordwijk

 In 2020, El Kachati returned to Noordwijk to gain playing time in the Tweede Divisie.
 From in 2021, he moved to Belgium where he represented the under-21 team of Westerlo before joining Quick Boys in the Dutch Tweede Divisie in February 2022.